Universality class of Ising critical states with long-range losses

-Approaching criticality, $m\to0$, and for $\Gamma_0\to0$, we can adopt the canonical scaling ansatz for the dynamical critical exponent $\omega\sim q^\alpha$, with the result that both the contribution $\propto \omega\Gamma_q$ and $\propto\omega^2$ scale as $\sim q^{2\alpha}$ in the infrared.
+Approaching criticality ($m\to0$) and for $\Gamma_0\to0$, we can adopt the following canonical scaling ansatz~\cite{Tauber2014,ZinnJustinbook} {for the dynamical critical exponent $z$ controlling the relative scaling of frequency and momentum~\cite{Tauberbook2014}}: $\omega\sim q^z$, with $z=\alpha$.
+This results in the terms $\propto\omega\Gamma_q$ and $\propto\omega^2$ both equally scaling like $\sim q^{2\alpha}$ in the infrared.
 This is contrast to relaxational Langevin models, where the inertial term proportional to the second derivative in time ($\sim\omega^2$) is subleading compared to the frictional first order time derivative ($\sim\omega$).
-Therefore, we have a scalar dynamical field theory with coexisting inertial and frictional kinetic coefficients, driven by a gapless noise, which is a model beyond the Halperin-Hohenberg classification~\cite{Hohenberg1977}.
+Therefore, we recover a scalar dynamical field theory with coexisting inertial and frictional kinetic coefficients, driven by a gapless Markovian noise, which is a model beyond the Halperin-Hohenberg classification~\cite{Hohenberg1977}. {An effective field theory resembling some of these features has recently appeared in~\cite{paz2019driven,paz2021driven}.
+As non-trivial extension here we encompass a family of RG fixed points upon tuning the exponent $\alpha$ of the soft Langevin noise.
+This results in corrections not only to dynamical critical exponents as in \cite{paz2019driven,paz2021driven} but also to static ones, as we discuss in the following. }